jean-tu/ITP-115/ITP115_project_Tu_Jean/readme.txt

 The Stories folder contains all of the stories for the MadLibs.
 The file "master.txt" is the file with all of the other stories titles to know which stories to read in.

+HOW TO RUN
+    1) Go to "main.py"
+    2) Run the file
+    3) Select which option you would like to do (either Create your own story or the madLibs) 4a) Create your own
+        5) You want to type your story into the box that is presented
+        6) You can then Read your story or save it
+    4b) Mad Libs
+        5) Replace the words with the underscores _around_ them
+        6) Read the story or save it